glViewImage is an image viewer, converter and even

 so you will view all images (that glViewImage can handle) in the current directory.
 If none found, the default welcome image will be displayed.

-Resulting image format is determined by filename extension, unknown extension will result in BMP format.
+Resulting image format is determined by filename extension, unknown extension will result in error.

 Image loaded and displayed by glViewImage is internally always stored in format comfortable for OpenGL.
 This includes many formats, but not RGBE.
 It means that if you will load RGBE image to glViewImage and then you will save it (even to the RGBE format again) then you loose RGBE precision (and clamp color values above 1.0).